Medical expert of the article

 How is diphtheria diagnosed?

-The appearance of the membrane should suggest a diagnosis of diphtheria.
-Gram staining of the membrane can allow detection of gram-positive bacilli with metochromatic staining.
-The material for culture testing should be taken under the membrane, or a part of the membrane itself can be taken for examination.
-The laboratory must be informed that it is necessary to search for Corynebacterium diphtheriae.
+The appearance of a membrane should suggest the diagnosis of diphtheria.
+Gram staining of the membrane may reveal gram-positive bacilli with metachromatic staining.
+Material for culture should be taken from beneath the membrane, or a portion of the membrane itself may be removed for examination.
+The laboratory should be notified to search for Corynebacterium diphtheriae.

-Cutaneous diphtheria should be suspected when the patient develops skin lesions during the breakthrough of respiratory diphtheria.
-A smear or biopsy material should be sent for culture.
+Cutaneous diphtheria should be suspected when a patient develops skin lesions during a breakthrough of respiratory diphtheria.
+A smear or biopsy should be sent for culture.

 What do need to examine?